 The local IP address for the Windows Machine(s) you’d like to backup.

-The target machines must have printer and file sharing enabled in order to accept the file over the LAN.
+The target machines must have printer and file sharing enabled to accept the file over the LAN.

 Domain or local admin credentials to authorize the installation.